Sustained Crunch: Arms Up, Legs Up

 • If the work is too much in the neck interlace your fingers behind your head for support.

-At the risk of repeating myself for the umpteenth time, the rectus abdominis is a complicated muscle that usually needs to shorten.
+At the risk of repeating myself for the umpteenth time, the rectus abdominis is a complicated muscle that usually needs to be shorter.
 But it shouldn’t do this before the other abdominal muscles are equally strong.
 The rectus abdominis tends to have more tone and work harder than the other abdominal muscles even though it needs to shorten.

 Sunday Morning Music: The Smiths